Carbon Reduction Plan 🌱

 EMISSIONS TOTAL (tCO2e)

-Scope 1 We have no Emissions Total for Scope 1 (combustibles) as we do not use these fuels within our sites and have no company cars.
+Scope 1 We have limited Emissions Total for Scope 1 (combustibles) as we are use a small gas heating system within Richmond site and have no company cars.

 Scope 2 (Purchased electricity) # Site Electricity (102.2)